Welcome to 2026 Louisiana Fishing

 Marine Fisheries

-- The use of crab traps will be prohibited in various designated derelict crab trap cleanup areas during certain periods in the month of February.
+- The use of crab traps will be prohibited in various designated derelict crab trap cleanup areas during certain periods in the months of February and March.
 Please check our website for the most recent information on the times and locations of the closures.

 Inland Fisheries